tardis-sn/tardis/docs/uses.rst

 TARDIS is designed to carry out calculations of synthetic supernova spectra (see Kerzendorf & Sim 2014).
 A TARDIS calculation requires

 1) a model for the supernova ejecta (density and composition distribution) to be specified;
-2) parameters determining the physical and numerical properties of the code are give.
+2) that parameters determining the physical and numerical properties of the code are given.

 These inputs are specified via the input file (yaml file).
 As a starting point, examine the input file in the example download (above).
 The example file sets up a very simple model in which the density distribution is based on the well-known W7 model (Nomoto et al. 1984; fit following Branch et al. 1985) and in which uniform abundances are specified.
 To get you started, here is a short list of settings that can be experimented with to get a feel for using TARDIS.
 Please contact us if you have questions or woudl like information on more advanced possibilities!